 Xandari Harbour is very unique from other properties in Cochin.
 It's recently been reconstructed from an old warehouse and has very modern interiors.
-As the name suggests, the property is located on the harbor front and the Harbour Rooms here are well worth choosing as they have incredible views over the sea.
+As the name suggests, the property is located on the harbour front and the Harbour Rooms here are well worth choosing as they have incredible views over the sea.
 It's quite a small, laid back property and activities can be arranged for outside the hotel.

 Jessica Cator (Staff)

 Spice Harbour is a really cool, modern, and original alternative to the traditional colonial accommodation of Fort Cochin.
 The hotel is beautifully laid out overlooking the waterfront with the infinity pool in prime location.
-It is located just outside the center of Fort Cochin, which makes it a wonderful retreat but you will not out of the action as the Mattanchery bazaar is just outside your door.
+It is located just outside the centre of Fort Cochin, which makes it a wonderful retreat but you will not out of the action as the Mattanchery bazaar is just outside your door.

 We visited the hotel during it's soft opening but it already had a lively buzz to it, and the restaurant service was very impressive.
 If you are looking for something a bit more contemporary and modern this is the perfect retreat for you.
 The Harbour Suite was particularly impressive with is glass frontage over the water.